 - The translator can fully understand the legal jargon

 - They recognize judiciary differences between countries

 - The translation agency is officially registered

 Making sure that your legal documents are translated by a native speaker of the target language is generally strongly recommended.
-Although this doesn’t apply solely and specifically to legal documents, but rather any type of content, typically a native speaker will be able to translate your documents more accurately and ensure that the language used sounds naturally for the target audience.
+Although this doesn’t apply solely and specifically to legal documents, but rather any content, typically, a native speaker will be able to translate your documents more accurately and ensure that the language used sounds natural for the target audience.

 A reliable translation consists of much more than simply replacing words with their equivalents in another language.
 As previously mentioned, culture, for example, is something that must also be considered to ensure that the translated documents are suitable for the target market or audience.

 Another aspect worth paying close attention to when choosing a translation supplier, especially if you’re working on behalf of a law firm or a business, is whether the linguists involved in converting your documents fully understand your specific business sector or the sector of a client you represent.

 In many cases, businesses from different sectors use terminology specific to them, which may not be easily understood by linguists without previous experience or knowledge within the particular area, and as a result, the outcome of a translation may not be completely accurate.
 Consequently, when choosing a supplier for translating your legal documents, make sure that the linguists converting your materials fully understand your specific corporate sector.